Kennel cough symptoms, treatment & vaccine information

-Let's take a closer look at Kennel Cough, we’ll go over some common queries and how to keep your dog protected.
+Let's take a closer look at this common infection, and we’ll go over some typical queries on how to protect your dog.

 - Symptoms include a dry, hacking cough

-- Kennel Cough usually goes away on its own but may cause problems for puppies or elderly dogs
+- It usually goes away on its own but may cause problems for puppies or elderly dogs

-- Contact your vet if symptoms persist for more than 7 days
+- Contact your vet if symptoms persist for more than seven days

-- Annual vaccination will keep your dog protected, and is required if you plan to leave your dog at a kennel or daycare centre
+- An annual vaccine will keep your dog protected, and is often required if you plan to leave your dog at a kennel or daycare centre

-In most cases, Kennel Cough is not serious and symptoms go away after around 3 weeks.
-However, Kennel Cough can make dogs more vulnerable to secondary illnesses or infections, especially young puppies and older, more vulnerable dogs.
+Usually, it's not serious, and its symptoms go away after around three weeks.
+However, it can make dogs more vulnerable to secondary illnesses or infections, especially young puppies and older, more vulnerable dogs.

-Because Kennel Cough is airborne and highly contagious, dogs are most likely to get it when they’re surrounded by lots of other dogs — hence the name Kennel Cough!
+Because it’s airborne and highly contagious, dogs are most likely to get it when surrounded by other dogs — hence the name.

-But dogs don’t just catch Kennel Cough at the kennels.
-The bacteria can linger up to 48 hours on any surface an affected dog has come into contact with, such as plants, food bowls, toys and other objects.
+But dogs don’t just catch it at kennels.
+The bacteria can linger for up to 48 hours on any surface an infected dog has come into contact with, such as plants, food bowls, toys and other objects.

-Certain lifestyle factors can also make a dog more likely to get Kennel Cough.
+Certain lifestyle factors can also make dogs more likely to get the infection.
 These include:

 - Exposure to cigarette smoke